LiskHQ/lisk-docs/docs/building-on-lisk/web3-app-development/build-a-web3-pwa.md

 ---
 title: 'Building a Web3 PWA'
-description: 'A guide on how to build a progressive web application (PWA) on Lisk using ThirdWeb.'
+description: 'A tutorial on how to build a progressive web application (PWA) on Lisk using thirdweb.'
 keywords:
   [
     'Lisk',